yousefelassal/quote-cron/README.md

 > Silence is a source of great strength.

 > Divide each difficulty into as many parts as is feasible and necessary to resolve it.

+> Just as much as we see in others, we have in ourselves.